redis/docs/content/operate/rc/databases/configuration/advanced-capabilities.md

 #### Query performance factor

 The query performance factor adds extra compute power specifically for search and query.
 When you create a database with search and query, you can increase your search queries per second by the selected factor.
+Below is a screenshot of the Cloud configuration for query perfomance factor.

+{{<image filename="images/rc/database-details-query-performance-factor-pro.png" alt="For Pro databases, you can select the query performance factor for your database." width="75%">}}

 We recommend testing your application with a test database to see your baseline queries per second and determine how much you want to boost your query performance.
 After you have determined your queries per second and your desired performance factor, [create a new database]({{< relref "/operate/rc/databases/create-database" >}}) with the desired performance factor and [migrate data]({{< relref "/operate/rc/databases/migrate-databases" >}}) from the test database to your new database.